Guide to Google Ads: Beginner Edition

 What is in an Account?

-There are only a few primary pieces to an AdWords account.
+There are only a few primary pieces to a Google Ads account.
 Each piece is pretty simple and the biggest learning curve will come with organizing and putting the components together.

 The highest-level grouping is the campaign.
 Each campaign has its own settings, budget, and organization.
 You could devote certain campaigns to specific themes or geographic areas.
 The choice is up to you.
 There are no hard rules for how many campaigns you should have either.
 Don’t worry about creating new ones for special promotions or just to try something new.
 You won’t run out of them and you can stop them at any time.